 When you host a wine tasting event, you can probably expect a range of different guests, from experienced wine drinkers to total beginners.
 Part of the intrigue about wine tasting events is the opportunity to experience wine while guided by a professional.
 As the event planner, it is a good idea to bring your chef, sommelier, head server or other knowledgeable member of your staff forward to lead the tasting and offer basic instructions to guests.
 The following basic suggestions provide a good guideline.

-Holding the glass.
 Once the guests have their sample of wine in their glasses, instruct them on the proper way to hold the glass.
 A glass of white wine is traditionally held by the stem, whereas a glass of red wine can be held by the bowl.

-Swirling the wine.
 Instruct the guests to gently move their glasses to swirl the wine around to release the flavor and aromas.
 Be careful to avoid spills.

-Smelling the wine.
 Tilting the glass toward your nose, show guests how to inhale the subtle aromas of the wine.
 Glassware is often shaped so that the flavors of the wine gather just around the mouth of the wine glass.
 Invite guests to focus their senses on what they smell.
-This is often called the “nose” of the wine, or the “bouquet.”
+This is often called the “nose” of the wine, or the "bouquet."

-Tasting the wine.
 Although professional wine tasters and sommeliers sometimes spit the wine out between tastings, your guests are present to enjoy every sip!
 Before they swallow it down, guide them in drinking it, tasting it on all parts of the tongue, even swishing it around the mouth for a better impression of the flavors.

-Discussing the wine.
 During a tasting, which is often an intimate event set in a different room or in a special area of the restaurant, it is not uncommon to initiate a discussion about the wines tasted.
 People often want to chat about what they taste or smell, or how the final taste affects their initial impressions.
 Encourage discussion by asking questions, prompting a thought to consider, or describing your own tastes to get the ball rolling.

 No matter what type of formal training you have, when it comes to wine, be sure to avoid condescension of any kind.
 Everyone has their own tastes.
 There is not necessarily a right or a wrong way about it.
 You are there to offer guidance and suggestions, and to encourage discovery; not to squelch the importance and legitimacy of someone’s personal palate.